 Pins, Ruffs & epaulettes

-Through the use of readily-dismissed, low-value natural materials, such as seaweed and salt, she endeavours to produce desirable, high-value, wearable adornment.
-By instigating comparative discussion around her work with that of non-human-animal makers employing the same materials and techniques, such as decorator crabs or dolphins, she hopes to challenge the viewer’s concepts of value and adornment within the natural world.
+Through the use of readily-dismissed, low-value natural materials, such as seaweed and salt, Hamilton endeavours to produce desirable, high-value, wearable adornment.
+By instigating comparative discussion around her work with that of nonhuman-animal makers employing the same materials and techniques as herself, such as decorator crabs, birds or dolphins, she hopes to challenge the viewer’s concepts of value and adornment within the natural world.

-Striving to enchant, her wearable work aims to spark debate and bring about a wider consideration of thought process in all making by all species.
-Her hope is to pursue this route with those working across all scientific, cultural and artistic platforms and in future help to synthesise this knowledge into a non-speciest framework of understanding in making.
+Striving to enchant, her wearable art works aim to spark debate and bring about a wider consideration of thought process in making by all species.
+Her PhD will lead her to work with those in scientific, cultural and artistic fields and synthesise this knowledge into a non-speciest framework of understanding in making.